tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 087.md

 - Keth notices what might be an eye watching us.
 She also notices that the eye on her chest is closed.
 - Keth finds a route leading downwards behind the fireplace in the first room on the left.
 - Heading to the left, we find a sitting room, then to the left from that we see multiple Quasits.
+- On the side of the wall, Silas notices some spores stuck to the wall.
+It's a residue of sorts.
+This is "veroc" poison.
+These are large flying vulture demons.
+- There is no exit to the second floor here.
+-